-A couple of quirks about me: I’m one of a minority of people who choose not to own a television.
+A couple of quirks about me: I’m one of a minority of people who choose not to watch television.
 Rest assured, I haven’t turned Amish.
-What I do have is a projector, through which I watch DVDs.
-But there is no broadcast signal pumped into my house.
-I choose not to own a TV because I’ve got better things to do with my evenings than to be a channel-surfing zombie.
-I watch what I want to watch on DVD, then I switch it off and do other things.
+I do own a TV, which I use for watching DVDs and blu-rays, but there is no broadcast signal pumped into my house.
+I choose not to watch TV because I’ve got better things to do with my evenings than allow myself to become a channel-surfing zombie.
+I watch what I specifically want to watch, then I switch the set off and do other things.
 TV is “57 channels and nothin’ on,” as Springsteen put it.
 Not to mention that television is essentially the replacement religion of the masses; it’s what people use to fill the void in their lives and to have their opinions shaped.

 I also do not own a car, although I can drive, and for many years I owned a gas-guzzling 4×4.
 Around 2007 I decided I was going to start going to work, and getting my groceries, by bicycle, to reclaim my health and save some money.
 Best decision I ever made, and I stuck to it, although in 2011 I decided to invest in a motorcycle, as a low-cost occasional-use vehicle – with style!